beatsch/rust-101/BLOG.md

 Once authorized, Netlify will ask you to "Pick a repository".
 Find and select the repository you created for this project.
 Now you will be asked to configure the "Site settings, and deploy!".
+Since you created a `netlify.toml` file and pushed your changes to GitHub you'll noticed that this screen is already configure with your settings.
+Click the "Deploy site" button to trigger the first deploy of your new Netlify Site!
+This will bring you back to the Site overview and you'll see a "Production deploys" section with your build `Starting Up`.
+Click on your build from the "Production deploys" list which will take you to the "Deploy in progress" screen.
+Here you can watch the "Deploy log" as your site runs your build command.

 ## Netlify Link